its-saran/whirl-api/README.md

     - Example endpoints are shown in config.json

-4. Run the whirl API locally:
+4. Run the Whirl API Gateway locally:

     ```bash=
     npm start
     ```

-    The API will be accessible at http://localhost:3000.
+    The gateway will be accessible at http://localhost:3000.

 ## Deployment